 I had a wonderful time with this couple for their engagement portrait earlier in the year, and knowing their wedding would be truly an extravagant blowout of an event, had really been looking forward to it!
 The ceremony took place at world famous Brennan's Restaurant in the French Quarter.

-After the first look, we headed to Audubon Park to do the formal group photographs, where a bit of a wrench was thrown into our plans when we arrived to find a charity event going on in the spot where we had intended to shoot.
+After the first look, we headed to Audubon Park to do the formal group photographs, where a bit of a wrench was thrown into our plans when we arrived to find tents set up for a big charity event going on in the spot where we had intended to shoot.
 However, we were able to improvise and find another area nearby in the park to do these pictures, and the charity event provided the beneficial side-effect of providing a source for ample refreshments for the bridal party.

 We then headed to the French Quarter, where the wedding ceremony was to take place in the lushly landscaped courtyard of Brennan's Restaurant, a gorgeous setting for the couple's exchange of vows.
 NOLA Flora provided the beautiful flowers, New Orleans Candlelight Weddings did the gorgeous candles and other decor, and Bridefilm was on hand to video the event.